droumis/conda-which/README.md

 # conda-which
-Which environments have &lt;package> installed?
+Which environments have <package> installed?

 ## Usage
 `conda which <package>`